oschrenk/plan.swift/Docs/Templating.md

 - start and time are zero prefixed for consistent formatting
 - title with emoji
-- normalied calendar name with a hashtag
+- normalized calendar name with a hashtag
-- clickable event url to open Calendar app
+- clickable event URL to open Calendar app
 - links to open/create files for more details when it's a meeting

 Create a `template.md`  (mine lives in `~/.config/plan`)